CarlSeiler/Module_2_Assignment/README.md

 had a little trouble telling where things were coming from, so I named the exported module functions in the index.js file with a trailing underscore.
 This allowed me to better picture this in my mind.
-I could see that the const posts referred to the routs.posts_ exported by the index.js file in ./routes.
+I could see that the const posts referred to the routes.posts_ exported by the index.js file in ./routes.
 This just helped me picture it better.

 ```javascript